trusona/trusona-wordpress-plugin/readme.txt

 5. Simple and Secure

 == Changelog ==
+= 1.5.2
+* Verifies functionality on WordPress 5.4.2

 = 1.5.1
 * Changed buttons to mention "Login With Trusona"
 * Added Trusona ONLY mode